October 2021 Update

 Brief Background About PPP loans.
 Congress created the PPP “forgivable loan” (in other words, a grant) for small businesses in March of 2020.
 Congress has extended PPP several times.
 In December 2020, Congress separated PPP into two programs.

 - First Draw PPP forgivable loans are for businesses that did not receive a PPP forgivable loan in 2020.

-- Second Draw PPP forgivable loans are for businesses that did receive a PPP forgivable loan in 2020, but still have additional need for financial support.
+- Second Draw PPP forgivable loans are for businesses that received a PPP forgivable loan, but still have additional need for financial support.
 The Second Draw PPP loans are restricted to businesses with 300 or fewer employees and must be able to show at least a 25% reduction in revenue between comparable quarters in 2019 and 2020.

 As long as borrowers use the funds for eligible expenses, borrowers can apply for “forgiveness”, which is what turns the loan into a grant that does not need to be repaid.
 Borrowers need to apply for forgiveness within 10 months of spending the money.

 In general, in order for forgiveness to be approved, at least 60% of the funds must be used for payroll related costs.
 This means up to 40% of the loan can be used for fixed costs such as mortgage interest, rent, utilities, software used for your business (e.g., for record-keeping or supporting other business operations), perishable goods (such as food costs), expenses for PPE, cleaning supplies, and other expenses related to social distancing and public health requirements related to COVID.
 For family child care providers, you are eligible for a PPP forgivable loan whether or not you have employees.
 (For example, for purposes of the PPP loan, an FCC provider is considered an employee).

 Allowable Expenses for Non-payroll Uses of PPP Funds.
 Four additional categories of eligible expenses for fixed costs were added through legislation enacted in December.